-At Bradley’s Head, Mosman, overlooking Sydney Harbour, the mast of the HMAS Sydney serves as a memorial to the brave souls who have fought for Australia in the maritime services.
+The mast of the HMAS Sydney at Bradley’s Head, Mosman, overlooks Sydney Harbour.
+It is a fitting memorial to the brave souls who have fought for Australia in the maritime services.

-From Emden’s twisted wreck were recovered several 4.1-inch (10.5 cm) guns, one of which is on permanent display near the Hyde Park War Memorial.
+From her twisted wreck were recovered several 4.1-inch (10.5 cm) guns, one of which is on permanent display near the Hyde Park War Memorial.

-If we compare the Emden’s gun with the 6-inch guns from HMAS Sydney, it becomes obvious that even the intrepid and highly competent Captain of the Emden – Karl Von Müller – was up against the odds once Sydney’s greater range and calibre shells came into play on that fateful day a century ago.
+If we compare guns from the 2 ships, it becomes obvious that even the highly competent Captain Karl Von Müller was up against the odds.
+Once Sydney’s greater range and calibre shells came into play, Emden’s fate was sealed.

-The British and Australian public, government and press greeted the news of the Emden’s demise with a mixture of jubilation and relief, tempered with respect and even admiration at the daring exploits of their adversary.
+The British and Australian public, government and press greeted the news of the Emden’s demise with a mixture of jubilation and relief.
+Respect and admiration at the daring exploits of their adversary were also felt.
 Despite causing havoc in sea lanes and ports, the Captain and crew of the enemy ship had conducted their lone war on the high seas in an almost chivalrous manner.
 After the battle the Captain and crew of the Sydney responded in kind, affording every courtesy to the captured Von Müller and excellent treatment of his brave crew, some of who had been horrifically injured in the carnage caused by Sydney’s accurate and deadly gunnery.

 The National Maritime Museum currently has an excellent exhibition on the 1914-18 War at Sea featuring first-hand accounts and multimedia.
 The Memorials at Hyde Park and at Bradleys Head (near Sydney’s Taronga Zoo) are also well worth a visit.